SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 Errors indicate that your page is off by far from the optimum, while warning requires smaller changes to fix.
 Those two examples illustrate it pretty well:

-Here our page has 6x fewer characters in meta description than the suggested range.
+Here, the page has considerably fewer characters in meta description than the suggested range.
 That’s why Surfer identifies that as an error.

-Here our page has just a few more words bolded than the suggested range so it’s not such a big deal.
+Here, our page is just a slight outlier and exceeds the suggested range only by one character, so it’s not such a big deal.
 It’s up to you if you want to solve the warning or leave it like this.

 Case studies from well-known SEO experts show that optimization with True Density, especially enriched by NLP, impacted significantly the rankings.